 (d) give the licence holder written notice of the decision.

+(6A) Regulation 32, with any necessary changes, applies in relation to dealing with an application to amend a licence as if it were an application for a licence.

+(6B) Regulations 34 and 35, with any necessary changes, apply in relation to amending a licence in the same way as they apply to issuing a licence.

 (6) If the Chief Officer decides to amend a licence, the Chief Officer must give the licence holder written notice of the decision that —

 (a) states the date (being a date no earlier than the date on which the notice is received by the holder) on which the decision takes effect; and